hughbien/notebook/mastery.md

 is who we hear about today.
 To master a skill or field, simply follow the steps of every master that came before you.

-The phases of mastery are: Apprenticeship, Creative-Active, and Mastery.
+The phases of mastery are: Discovery, Apprenticeship, Creative-Active, and Mastery.
 The steps are:

 1. Discover your field - find your inner calling.
 The main obstacles are boredom, impatience, fear, and confusion.
 You must always apply persistent effort, observing, and learning.
-2. Learn the basic skills - start to gain fluency under an apprenticeship to learn the basics.
+2. Learn the foundations - start to gain fluency under an apprenticeship to learn the basics.
 Start with imitation.
+Learn from a mentor.
-3. Move from student to practitioner - develop your own style and ideas.
-Get constant feedback.
+3. Fuse the creative and the active minds - retain your creativity and excitement.
+Fuse it with your attained skills.
+Together, you'll develop your own style and ideas.
-4. Achieve mastery - develop intuition, learn how to break the rules, innovate in your field.
+4. Fuse your intuition with your rational mind - as you move from student to practitioner, you'll develop better intuition.
+Together with your rational mind, take on difficult projects to push yourself into mastery.

 # Discover Your Calling: The Life's Task

 Be careful not to just follow the crowd.
 You have to recognize your own fascination with a field to figure out your inner calling.

-Your initial goal shouldn't be immediate success or most money/prestige.
-Instead, aim for a job/opportunity where you can learn as much as possible about your chosen field.

-Freddie Roach took an unpaid job at a boxing center to develop his skills.
-He learned as much as possible and eventually earned much more money than if he took an initial paying position.
-Darwin rejected medical school to become an unpaid naturalist.
-This led him to his theory of evolution.
+It's better to find a life's task that you're passionate about, instead of one that satisfies your ego, need for prestige, large sums of money, or your parents' goals.

 Three steps to find your calling: